 They say that you never know the real worry until you become a mother as you will be surprised by the number of things that you will need to worry about.
-Some of the things you will worry about will be whether you should sterilise your baby’s feeding bottles, and if so, where you can find the best bottle sterilizers
+Some of the things you will worry about will be whether you should sterilize your baby’s feeding bottles, and if so, where you can find the best bottle sterilizers

-To protect your precious baby from becoming ill, you need to make sure that whatever goes into your baby’s mouth is 99% germs free and that is why you need the best bottle sterilisers for your baby.
+To protect your precious baby from becoming ill, you need to make sure that whatever goes into your baby’s mouth is 99% germs free and that is why you need the best bottle sterilizers for your baby.

 Why buy a bottle steriliser?

 Keeping your baby’s feeding equipment clean and safe whether you are formula feeding or expressing breast milk is very important.
 This is because harmful bacteria grow quickly from the milk or formula residue.
 These bacteria can cause infection to your baby if the bottles are not cleaned thoroughly, and that is why it is recommended that you sterilise the bottles, teats, dummies and other feeding accessories.

 During your baby’s first year, her immune system will be immature leaving it vulnerable to infections by viruses, bacteria, and parasites which can make your baby vomit, diarrhoea and even get dehydrated as a result of diarrhoea.
 Sterilising your baby’s feeding bottles will reduce the risks of infection by killing the germs.

 How long should you use a bottle steriliser?

 Paediatricians recommend that you sterilise your baby’s feeding equipment during the first 12 months.
 However, as soon as your baby can put foreign objects in her mouth like your dirty shoes, then you can stop sterilising her feeding bottles.
 But even then, you can still continue sterilising her feeding equipment once in a while.

 How a bottle steriliser works